Skip to main content

 Day 1-2: Flight to Tajikistan

-DAY 2: arrival at Dushanbe International Airport, completion of entry formalities into the country and transfer to the hotel.
-Afternoon dedicated to the capital of Tajikistan, with a visit to Independence Square, the true beating heart of the city, home to the Parliament Palace and the famous Independence Monument, and to the Haji Yakub Mosque.
-Dinner and overnight stay in Dushanbe
+DAY 2: Arrival at Dushanbe International Airport, completion of entry formalities, and transfer to the hotel.
+The afternoon will be dedicated to exploring the capital of Tajikistan, including Independence Square, the beating heart of the city, home to the Parliament Palace and the iconic Independence Monument, as well as the Haji Yakub Mosque.
+Dinner and overnight stay in Dushanbe.

 Evening: dinner and overnight stay in Kunduz